History

 Compost NOW started as a free residential food waste collection project in New Orleans, and has transitioned into promoting and supporting a network of decentralized drop off sites.

 Founded in January 2017 by Master Composter Lynne Serpe, our ultimate goal is to build a network of community composters in every neighborhood in New Orleans.
-In the last 6.5 years, we have diverted over 850,000 pounds of food waste from the landfill.
-Food scraps go to local farms and community gardens where they are turned into nutrient-rich compost or used to feed farm animals.
+Since our inception, we have helped divert nearly one million pounds of food waste from local landfills.
+Food scraps are processed at local farms, community gardens and compost vendors where they are turned into nutrient-rich compost or used to feed farm animals.

 The video below is from our first year (2017).